 Gas Supply

 Are gas contracts assignable?
-Not applicable.
-The contracts are in the name of the LLC, and we are selling the member interest in the LLCs.
+The contracts are in the name of the LLC, and we are selling the member interest in the LLCs; therefore, assignability is not applicable to the contemplated transaction.
+However, assignability for the various contracts is subject to the terms and conditions of the respective gas pipeline tariff or specific terms and conditions of the transport document..
 Existing gas supply contracts are interruptible.
 Is firm supply unavailable due to system constraints?
-No, and actually it is not gas supply but rather gas transportation.
+Assuming you are referring to the gas transportation contracts, our choice of utilizing interruptible versus firm service is not based on scheduling priority (or potential constraints), but more on optimizing the economic dispatch of gas supply.
+Since inception, neither plant has experienced a stop in gas flow due to pipeline constraints,.
 Is adequate pressure available to run all units simultaneously at full output?
 Yes.

 Wheatland plant gas supply is interruptible and extends into 2008.
 Does interruptible contract limit plant availability to a point that would be unacceptable?
-No.
+No. The MGT system has gas supply options from Chicago and the Gulf Coast via interconnects with ANR Pipeline, Texas Gas Transmission, Tennessee Gas Pipeline, Trunkline, Northern Border, Peoples and NGPL.

 Lincoln Energy Center gas supply is also interruptible.
 Same question as above regarding riskiness of interruptible supply.
 We have not encountered any issues in operating the plant..
+The Northern Border system has supply options from Chicago, Alberta and the Gulf Coast via interconnections with Midwestern, NGPL, Peoples, Foothills and ANR.
 Term is through February 2002.
 No mention of options beyond that expiration?
 None exist.
+Northern Border standard term for IT Agreements is two years.
+Before expiration, Border typically contacts the shipper of record and requests shipper provide written notice of its desire to extend the contract.

 Electric Supply